I hardly need detail the uses of braids! Whether want to braid long

 were one strand of your braid; in a three-strand braid, this would mean

-two strands of hair and one of ribbon.
+two strands of hair and one of ribbon or pearls.
 If you're using pearls, you can

-use a single run of pearls, or you can use several strands to get a
+use a single strand of pearls, or you can use several strands to get a

 thicker